To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Experiments and Results

-\textbf{IWSLT14 German-English} IWSLT14 De-En dataset contains 153K training sentence pairs.
-We use 7K data from the training set as validation set and use the combination of dev2010, dev2012, tst2010, tst2011 and tst2012 as test set with 7K sentences which are preprocessed by script\footnote{https://github.com/pytorch/fairseq/blob/master/examples/\\translation/prepare-iwslt14.sh}.
-BPE algorithm is used to process words into subwords, and number of subword tokens is 10K.
+\textbf{IWSLT14 De-En } IWSLT14 De-En dataset contains 153K training sentence pairs.
+We use script\footnote{https://github.com/pytorch/fairseq/blob/master/examples/\\translation/prepare-iwslt14.sh} to preprocess the dataset, and use 7K data from the training set as the validation set and the combination of dev2010, dev2012, tst2010, tst2011 and tst2012 as the test set with 7K sentences.
+BPE algorithm is used to process words into subwords, and the number of subword tokens is 10K.

-\textbf{WMT14 English-German} We use the WMT14 En-De dataset with 4.5M sentence pairs for training.
-We use the combination of newstest2012 and newstest2013 as validation set and newstest2014 as test set which are preprocessed by script\footnote{https://github.com/pytorch/fairseq/blob/master/examples/\\translation/prepare-wmt14en2de.sh}.
+\textbf{WMT14 En-De, En-Fr and WMT16 En-Ro} WMT14 En-De, WMT14 En-Fr, and WMT16 En-Ro datasets with 4.5M, 36M, and 610K sentence pairs are used for training.
+For En-De and En-Fr, we use 7K and 26K data from the training set as the validation set respectively, and newstest2014 as the test set.
+We use script\footnote{https://github.com/pytorch/fairseq/blob/master/examples/\\translation/prepare-wmt14en2de.sh} and script \footnote{https://github.com/pytorch/fairseq/blob/master/examples/\\translation/prepare-wmt14en2fr.sh} for En-De and En-Fr, respectively.
+For En-Ro, we use the test2013 for validation, and test2016 as the test set.
 The sentences longer than 250 are removed from the training dataset.
-Dataset is segmented by BPE so that number of subwords in the shared vocabulary is 40K.
+Dataset is segmented by BPE so that the shared vocabulary has 40K subwords.